 Medical simulation is the structured use of a replicated clinical environment to recreate clinical scenarios in a safe environment in order to help understanding of clinical management and improve non-technical skills and patient safety.
 The idea of immersive simulation is to do exactly what you would do in real life as the scenario progresses.

 The scenarios can be manipulated to bring out important themes in patient safety and human factors in order that they may be debriefed after the scenario is finished.
 The debriefing is an important part of simulation as we know that adults learn best when they have the chance to experience something and then are able to have a structured reflective observation on that experience.

 Medical simulation at East Surrey Hospital is well established.
-We are based in the Post Graduate Education Centre in our own Simulation Rooms and provide immersive simulation using a Hi-Fidelity mannequin.
-Our current faculty is expanding and we have two dedicated clinical fellows for simulation.
+We are based in the Post Graduate Education Centre in our own Simulation Rooms and provide immersive simulation using Hi-Fidelity mannequins.
+We have a dedicated faculty and provide training both in-house and on behalf on KSS deanery.

 A typical simulation session at East Surrey Hospital is as follows:

-1) Meet in the PGEC for an introduction with the simulation facilitator.
-Complimentary tea and coffee is also provided.
+1) Meet at the PGEC for an introduction with the simulation facilitator(s).

-4) Students move into the simulation room for the scenario whilst other students observe and write down feedback.
+3) Candidate(s) move into the simulation room for the scenario whilst their colleagues observe and note feedback.

 What you stand to gain:

 • Increased self confidence in managing unwell patients.

 • Improved communication, handover and human factors skills.

 • Constructive and detailed feedback after each session.